foursking/fiber/README.md

 ## Fiber

-Fiber is a simple Dependency Injection Container for PHP 5.3 that consists of just one file and one class
+Fiber is a simple `Dependency Injection Container` for PHP 5.3 that consists of just one file and one class

-It's imitate [Pimple](https://github.com/fabpot/Pimple), I hate it's ArrayAccess implements
+It's imitate [Pimple](https://github.com/fabpot/Pimple), I don't like it's ArrayAccess Usage

 ## Dependencies